 Note: To log on to myUniAssist, you will need your Commonwealth Higher Education Student Support Number (CHESSN).
 Your CHESSN is listed on your Commonwealth Assistance Notice (CAN) - and your CAN is sent to you by your provider.

-If you don’t have your CHESSN, complete the Student HELP Loan enquiry form so the department can email your CHESSN to you or alternatively you can contact your provider.
+If you don’t have your CHESSN, complete the Student HELP Loan enquiry form and provide your date of birth so the department can email your CHESSN to you or alternatively you can contact your provider.

 - If your debt is showing up on myUniAssist, you should then contact your provider and find out when they submitted the 'revisions file' to the department.

 - If it’s less than six months since the revision file was reported, it is likely there are data reporting delays.
 Check again after a six-month period has elapsed.